 GR: I believe we do.
 To balance these things, you need capable and educated people.
-Look at the growing body of young and educated Nepalis, though the irony is Nepal’s twenty-first century world is being handled by leaders whose outlook seems that of the eighteenth century.
-The young layer of Nepalis have a global outlook, they understand the twenty-first century and the intricacies of the globalized world.
+Look at the growing body of young and educated Nepalis, though the irony is Nepal’s 21st-century world is being handled by leaders whose outlook seems that of the eighteenth century.
+The young layer of Nepalis have a global outlook, they understand the 21st century and the intricacies of the globalized world.

 Akhilesh Upadhyay Upadhyay, former editor-in-chief of The Kathmandu Post, is a senior journalist who has written extensively on geopolitics.

 3 min read

 A daily summary of Covid19-related developments that matter